mikevercoelen/colonize/README.md

 }]
 ```

-Now we have to set everything up in your tests file.
-This is most likely the file where you define your global Mocha `before` and `after` hooks.
+Now lets setup the seeding.
+If you'r using Mocha: create a file that is required in all the tests which defines a global `before` and `after` hook

 `setup.mocha.js`
 ```js